Skip to main content

 integer

-The GPU count confirmed at acceptance.
-May differ from gpu_count if partial acceptance was applied. null if the bid has not been accepted.
+The GPU count locked in at acceptance.
+May differ from gpu_count if a minimum was applied. null if not yet accepted.

 1